-Also another brand is Tony Lama, they too have eccentric cowboy boots.
-Good boots take you to good places is their moto.
+Also another brand is Good boots take you to good places is their moto.
 I guess for us Europeans to find guys wearing cowboy boots is not that common, in Spain us ladies wear them all the time.
 The stigma of guys wearing boot is one that I am not sure of here.
 I mean look at the image of a cowboy he is certainly very manly and macho.
 At a distance, it looks like a quality leather shoe.
 Up close, the distinct advantages start to show that cowboy boots are not a fashion statement, it is more about the man and his personal style.

 Four Reasons To Wear Cowboy Boots

 - Shorter men have extra reason to love cowboy boots, the heel adds anywhere from a half-inch to nearly two inches of height.
 Taller men will definitely want a lower-slung “walking heel” style, but particularly short men can sneak another inch or so in by wearing full “cowboy heels.”